Risks for non-melanoma skin cancer

 PUVA therapy

 PUVA therapy is a treatment used for skin conditions such as psoriasis.
-It uses the drug psoralen and UVA radiation.
+It uses the drug psoralen and ultraviolet A (UVA) radiation.
 Psoralen makes the skin more sensitive to UVA light.
-Receiving PUVA therapy for a long time increases your risk of developing SCC.

 Xeroderma pigmentosum